 The hardiness and cold tolerance of elaeagnus shrubs vary between species and cultivars.
-Thorny elaeagnus (Elaeagnus pungens) and variegated elaeagnus (Elaeagnus pungens "Maculata") grow best in U.S. Department of Agriculture plant hardiness zones 7 to 9, while the Russian olive shrub (Elaeagnus angustifolia), autumn olive (Elaeagnus umbellata) and silverbush elaeagnus (Elaeagnus "Quicksilver") are more cold tolerant and grow best in USDA plant hardiness zones 4 to 8, 3 to 8 and 2 to 8, respectively.
+Thorny elaeagnus (Elaeagnus pungens), also called silverthorn, and variegated elaeagnus (Elaeagnus pungens 'Maculata') are perennials in U.S. Department of Agriculture plant hardiness zones 7 through 9, while the Russian olive shrub (Elaeagnus angustifolia, zones 2-7), autumn olive (Elaeagnus umbellata, zones 4-9) and silverbush elaeagnus (Elaeagnus 'Quicksilver,' zones 4-8) are more cold tolerant.

 Site Selection and Preparation